krishadawut-om/Virtual-Badminton/README.md

 # Virtual-Badminton

-In or der to run the frontend service of the web site, you can follow the following steps:
+In or der to run the frontend and backend service of the web site, you can follow the following steps:

 Frist clone the project repository using this command: